tabler:menu-2

 How much credit card debt does the average Alabama resident have?

-The average Alabama resident carries approximately $5,600 in credit card debt.
-While below the national average, Alabama's lower median income means the relative burden of this debt is significant.
+The average Alabama resident carries approximately $5,878 in credit card debt per consumer, according to TransUnion data — about 11% below the national average of $6,580.
+While below the national figure, Alabama's lower median income means the relative burden of this debt is significant.

 Can creditors garnish my wages in Alabama?